Teriks/libasm_io/library-documentation.md

 ## read_file

-read a file as a string into memory, and return the pointer to the string in RAX.
+Read a file as a string into memory, and return the pointer to the string in RAX.
-The RDI register should point to a null terminated string containing a file name before the call. when your done with the returned string, you need to call 'free_mem' on it to dispose of the allocated memory.
+The RDI register should point to a null terminated string containing a file name before the call.
+Ehen your done with the returned string, you need to call 'free_mem' on it to dispose of the allocated memory.

 read_file will return 0 in RAX if the file could not be opened, if the file is empty, it will point to an empty string and you will still have to call 'free_mem' on it.